-It’s a small device that will 3D print writings, small objects and is very easy in use.
+It’s a small device that will 3D print writings, small objects and is very easy to use.
 Even your 10-year-old will have loads of fun making school projects with it, and maybe even create fun objects for you and your family, like coasters, magnets and so on.

 3D Printing Apps

-There is a lot of both paid and free software available for 3D printing, as grew more in popularity.
+There is a lot of both paid and free software available for 3D printing, as it grew more in popularity.

-Moreover, there are also a lot of apps, that will help you master the 3D printing process and make it easier and more fun.
+Moreover, there are also a lot of apps that will help you master the 3D printing process and make it easier and more fun.

 There are a lot of them that are both available for Android and iOS, and some that are only for one or the other.

 The most popular one of them would be the Tinkerplay, which gives clear and easy instructions to follow to create the 3D model.
-Plus it’s UI is very intuitive with lifelike simulations.
+Plus, its UI is very intuitive with lifelike simulations.